The Penguin (season 1)

 The Penguin (S1:1) Review

-Despite somewhat mixed reviews, the one thing that most who watched 2022’s The Batman, starring Robert Pattinson, agree on is that Colin Farrell’s transformation from svelt Irish leading man to the twisted and bloated Oswald Cobb (aka The Penguin) was a cinematic achievement worthy of praise.
-Thanks to some incredibly talented makeup artists combined with Farrell’s well-established talent, audiences were treated to a transcendent performance which both parties have seamlessly transitioned to the small screen.
+Despite somewhat mixed reviews, the one thing that most who watched 2022’s The Batman, starring Robert Pattinson, agree on is that Colin Farrell’s transformation from svelte Irish leading man to the twisted and bloated Oswald Cobb (aka The Penguin) was a cinematic achievement worthy of praise.
+Thanks to some incredibly talented makeup artists combined with Farrell’s well-established talent, audiences were treated to a transcendent performance that both parties have seamlessly transitioned to the small screen.

 The story itself is fairly standard gangster fare with Cobb, a mid-level operator in the largest and most powerful crime family in Gotham, scheming his way to what he hopes will be the top.
 However, thanks not only to Farrell but also to a strong supporting cast, as well as a crisp directorial style and well-balanced dialogue that allows for both humor and terror, The Penguin rises above its rather clichéd premise.